-Managers of the Company and of its subsidiaries normally attended Board meetings to provide information on matters on the agenda.
+Managers of the Company and of its subsidiaries normally attended Board meetings to provide information on matters on the agenda113.
 Specific information is also provided on individual sectors in which the Company and the Group operate.

 In accordance with the provisions of Art.
-2391 of the Italian Civil Code and the internal regulations governing "Transactions involving interests of Directors and Statutory Auditors and transactions with related parties", before each item on the Board meeting's agenda is discussed, each Director is required to disclose whether he holds any personal interest or interest on behalf of third-parties in relation to the matters or issues to be discussed, clarifying their nature, terms, origin and extent.
+2391 of the Italian Civil Code and the internal regulations governing "Transactions involving interests of Directors and Statutory Auditors and transactions with related parties"114, before each item on the Board meeting's agenda is discussed, each third-parties in relation to the matters or issues to be discussed, clarifying their nature, terms,